-If the use of environment variables is required, click Edit and supply them.
+If you need to use environment variables, click Edit to the right of the resource name and supply them.
 Click the Encrypt checkbox to ensure a variable’s value is obscured in all build, deploy, and application logs.

-You can destroy the Service by clicking the Destroy Component button on the bottom of the page and entering its name to confirm your selection.
+You can destroy the Web Service by clicking the Destroy Component button on the bottom of the page and entering its name to confirm your selection.

 Adding another service to your app spec, like so:

 services: - environment_slug: go github: branch: master deploy_on_push: true repo: digitalocean/sample-golang instance_count: 1 instance_size_slug: basic-xxs internal_ports: - 8080 name: internal-service run_command: bin/sample-golang